-The tools for creating and modifying table styles have changed significantly since versions prior to AutoCAD 2008.
+The tools for creating and modifying table styles have changed significantly in AutoCAD 2008.
 When you create a new table style, you can specify a starting table.
 A starting table is a table in your drawing that is used as an example for formatting the new table style.
 Once a table is selected, you can specify the structure and contents to copy from that table to the new table style.